-“Just hang close, mac, she just sometimes runs a little behind,” said Raley, handing me his business card.
+“Just hang tight, mac, she just sometimes runs a little behind,” said Raley, handing me his business card.
 “And keep in touch, real close like…”

 Wells itself was a crusted skillet of a town set against the rolling, snow-peaked Humboldts and shallow nearby lakes, just another Nevada gas hop and pit stop with gambler motels up and down its old Route 40 main street.
-Reno or Elko, it surely wasn’t, but wasn’t exactly one-sorrow-mare Willup either.
-Wells had its lodging chains, had its Western Tires, payoff country stores and casino/pharmacies—but no import car garages to speak of, much less grease gunners who gave a hoot about a broken down foreign job like mine.
+It had some lodging chains, a Western Tires, payoff country stores and casino/pharmacies—but no import car garages, much less grease gunners who gave a hoot about a broken down German job like mine.

-I settled in for a cheeseburger, no fries, served up with a crooked smile by a pink-aproned cowgirl with .45 caliber eyes, warming my extremities and carefully tallying my shriveled bankroll over a couple of machine-brewed refills, not that the caffeine took this time.
-After greasing Annie Oakley’s trigger fingers, I collapsed into a cold vinyl lounge chair over in the adjacent Ranchero Hotel’s lobby, in which I nodded off, one drowsy eye on a Peterbilt cattle truck idling out the picture window, where signs said that bus was scheduled to load.
+I settled in for a cheeseburger, no fries, served up with a crooked smile by a pink-aproned cowgirl with .45 caliber eyes, carefully tallying my shriveled bankroll over a couple of machine-brewed refills.
+After greasing Annie Oakley’s trigger fingers, I collapsed into a cold vinyl lounge chair over in the adjacent Ranchero Hotel’s lobby and nodded off, one drowsy eye on a Peterbilt cattle truck idling out the picture window, where signs noted that bus was scheduled to load.

 Water under the overpass, I thought, as the half-empty motorcoach pull away from El Ranchero’s sizzling red neon signs.
-The driver honked to several craggy old cowpokes bowleg shuffling past spare, saggy brickfaced storefronts, a low-rent Virginia City, into the coffee shop for over-easys, a rasher and steaming decanter of joe.
-One long, perplexing look at my crippled Volks, and I pressed back deeply into the bus seat, nibbling at combo pizza and sourdough with my litterbox breath.
+The driver honked to several craggy old cowpokes bowleg shuffling past spare, saggy brickfaced storefronts into the coffee shop for over-easys and steaming decanter of joe.
+One long, perplexing look at my crippled Volks, and I pressed back deeply into the bus seat, nibbling at crusty sourdough with litterbox breath.
 Elko was in my crosshairs, nothing much else to focus on enroute besides a ribbon of two-lane tedium, 100-car coal trains and a vastly tiered, overcast winter sky.

-So I just sorted and counted roadside billboards, realizing how everything was virguled in Nevada: hotel/casinos, restaurant/casinos, druggist/casinos, bakery/casinos, hardware/casinos, gun shop/casinos, pawnshop/casinos, taxidermy/casinos, chiropractor/casinos, laundromat/ casinos, realty/casinos, city hall/casinos, gambling den/casinos, bailbond/casinos, jailhouse/casinos, funeral parlor/casinos…all bets covered, day-to-day life on the come.
+So I just sorted and counted roadside billboards, realizing how everything was virguled in Nevada: hotel/casinos, restaurant/casinos, druggist/casinos, bakery/casinos, hardware/casinos, gun shop/casinos, pawnshop/casinos, city hall/casinos, gambling den/casinos, bailbond/casinos, jailhouse/casinos, funeral parlor/casinos…all bets covered, day-to-day life on the come.

-Nevada really was one big smoke-filled seduction, one long fling with disaster: They welcomed you at Wendover, won you over at Wells, wowed you at Winnemucca, licked you at Lovelock, reamed you at Reno, vomited you out at Verdi.
-Couple of quick stops, and before I knew it, the Elko all those ad signs trumpeted appeared on a drab, Independence Mountain hemmed horizon.
+Seemed Nevada really was a big smoke-filled seduction that way, one long fling with disaster: They welcomed you at Wendover, won you over at Wells, wowed you at Winnemucca, licked you at Lovelock, reamed you at Reno, vomited you out at Verdi.
+Just an idle rearview thought in passing—but a couple of quick stops, and the Elko all those ad signs had trumpeted appeared on a drab, Independence Mountain-hemmed horizon.